-- 3. Determine the Dominant (>30 %) and Sub-dominant (10-30 %) Bank Texture through observations and note this in Part C (3rd box) of the Physical Habitat Characterization Datasheet (Appendix A).
+- 3. Determine the Dominant (>30 %) and Sub-dominant (10-30 %) Bank Texture through observations and note this in Part C (3rd box) of the Physical Habitat Characterization Datasheet (Appendix A) or with the mobile device application.
 The bank texture assessment is made along the transect line perpendicular to shore.
 While positioned at or near the bank, pick up or closely observe the composition of the bank substrate to estimate texture and classify using the following size categories: - a.
 Bedrock: Very resistant to erosion - b.
 Boulder/Cobble: Boulders >250 mm/cobbles 65 to 250 mm.
 Moderate resistance to erosion - c.
 Gravel: 2 65 mm.
 Moderate to high erodibility when dominant component. - d.
 Sand: 0.10 2 mm High bank erodibility when dominant component - e.
 Silt: 0.02 0.10 mm.
 Non-cohesive with high to very high erodibility - f.
 Clay: < 0.02 mm.
-Cohesive clays are relatively resistant to erosion - g.
-Mix: Variety of particle sizes (i.e. glacial till)
+Cohesive clays are relatively resistant to erosion g.
+Mix: Variety of particle sizes (this is most appropriate for glacial till or where the bank texture is composed of several sizes of sediment and rock making it difficult to differentiate the dominant and subdominant components)